Losing Control – Fear of Social Media

-Sticking a bunch of people into a windowless room and telling them to be creative is going to be about as effective as sticking a gun to their heads and commanding that they write a guaranteed hit song.
+Because sticking a bunch of people into a windowless room and telling them to be creative is going to be about as effective as sticking a gun to their heads and commanding that they write a guaranteed hit song.

-You might think New Coke is a fabulous idea.
+Furthermore, you might think New Coke is a fabulous idea.
 It wasn’t.